Journal of Occurrences: History

-In an innovative approach for an era without professional newspaper reporters, the Journal presented a narrative of shocking events in Boston to the outside world.
-The authors claimed that what they wrote was "strictly fact", while British officials in Boston insisted that it was mostly fiction.
-Drawing upon the traditional Anglo-American distrust of standing armies garrisoned among civilians, the Journal presented a Boston besieged by unruly British soldiers, who assaulted men and raped women with regularity and impunity.
-The customs commissioners were also portrayed negatively.
+In an innovative approach for an era without professional newspaper reporters, the Journal presented a narrative of events in Boston to the outside world.
+Their articles primary focused on the many grievances held by ordinary Bostonians toward the British occupation, including its subversion of civil authority and misbehavior by occupational troops.
+The Journal also criticized the British impressment of colonial sailors into the Royal Navy.
+Local customs officers were also portrayed in a negative light by the articles.
+The authors of the articles claimed that what they wrote was "strictly fact", while British officials in Boston insisted that it was mostly fiction.

-Historian Richard Frothingham, Jr. claimed that William Cooper, the town clerk, did most of the writing; Governor Francis Bernard attributed it to Samuel Adams and his associates.
+Historian Richard Frothingham Jr. claimed that William Cooper, the town clerk, did most of the writing; Governor Francis Bernard attributed it to Samuel Adams and his associates.
 Other possible authors include Henry Knox, who was running a bookstore at the time; Benjamin Edes, co-publisher of the Boston Gazette; William Greenleaf, an employee of Edes; and Isaiah Thomas, who started out as a printer's apprentice and went on to publish the Massachusetts Spy.
-Historian Oliver M. Dickerson suggests that John Adams or Josiah Quincy helped with the legal material, such as the discussion of the writs of assistance in April 1769.
+Historian Oliver M. Dickerson suggests that John Adams or Josiah Quincy II helped with the legal material, such as the discussion of the writs of assistance in April 1769.

-Governor Bernard complained in a letter to Lord Hillsborough that "if the Devil himself was of the party, as he virtually is, there could not have been got together a greater collection of impudent, virulent, and seditious lies, perversions of the truth, and misrepresentations, than are to be found in this publication."
+Bernard complained in a letter to Lord Hillsborough that "if the Devil himself was of the party, as he virtually is, there could not have been got together a greater collection of impudent, virulent, and seditious lies, perversions of the truth, and misrepresentations, than are to be found in this publication."
 Dickerson writes in his introduction to the collected articles that it "doubtless" contains exaggerations, but that most of the allegations are supported by letters and other contemporary documents.
 In any case, the articles helped build the sentiment that eventually produced the American Revolution.